halbgut/meteor-altboiler/README.md

 A non render-blocking alternative to the Meteor-core boilerplate-generator package.

-Loading meteor can take over a minute to load on slow networks.
+Loading meteor on slow networks sometimes can take more than a minute.
 It is huge.
 This makes for an awful UX.
 With this package you can server static HTML first and then load meteor in the background.
-You could for an example serve a loading screen first.
-Or you could also render the whole site without the parts that need a connection to the server for.
+You could for example serve a loading screen first.
+Or you could also render the whole site without the parts that need a connection to the server first.

 [You can see a demo page here](http://altboiler.meteor.com/).